ga4gh/va-spec/schema/va-spec/base/def/Therapeutic.rst

 **Computational Definition**

-A group of therapies (TherapyGroup) or a single therapy (Drug, etc.) that represents the object of a Therapeutic Response study statement.
+A group of therapies (TherapyGroup) or a single therapy (drug, procedure, behavioral intervention, etc.).

 **Information Model**